Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 To achieve the multiplying effect, each successive dynode requires a higher voltage than the last.
 This is achieved through a voltage divider attached to the end of the PMT.

-We’ll start with the 2.5" NaI(Tl) crystal.
+I started with the 2.5" NaI(Tl) crystal.
 The Hamamatsu R6233 is a 3" diameter PMT, with a peak sensitivity near 420nm:

 The finished PCB:

-Our PMTs are ready to plug into their sockets:
+The PMTs were plugged into their sockets:

 And a complete gamma spectroscopy system:

-This gets us close enough to our goal:
+This got close enough to the goal:

-We obtain Cs-134 and Tl-204 check sources:
+I purchased Cs-134 and Tl-204 check sources:

 The measure commonly used to quantify the resolution of a gamma spectroscopy probe is the “full width at half maximum” (FWHM) of the spectral peak: